vumary/cse15l-lab-reports/lab-report-1-week-2.md

 Congrats!
 You're terminal is now connected to a computer in the CSE basement, and the commands you run now will run on that computer.

 > Note: the your computer is called the *client* and the computer that you are connected to (in the basement) is called the *server*.

+## 3. Trying Some Commands
+Some of the basic commands:

+* `cd` - change directory
+* `cd ..` - change to parent directory of current directory
+* `ls` - list files in current directory
+* `pwd` - print working directory
+* `cp` - copy files or group of files or directory
+* `cd ~` - returns you to your user account's home folder.
+* `ls -a` - list all files in current directory including hidden files
+* `exit` - log out of the remote server in your terminal

+Try running some of these commands on your computer, and on the remote computer after ssh-ing.

+It should look something like this: